Colsai/DATA690_MATH_ML/Class_1_Notes.md

 - Set your goal by graduation

 ## Different levels of proficiency:
-**Beginner:** You have some background knowledeg in algebra/geometry/probability/calculus, but have little math training.
+**Beginner:** You have some background knowledege in algebra/geometry/probability/calculus, but have little math training.

 **Moderate:** You have a background in math/stats, and know how ML algorithms work in general.
 You may have some working knowledge on how data and ML algorithms marry.